 Traders ramp up bets on 75 basis-point ECB Sept hike, bond yields jump

+Among the officials speaking at the Jackson Hole symposium, particularly in focus was ECB board member Isabel Schnabel, who argued that the risk is rising that long-term inflation expectations "de-anchor" from the bank's target and surveys suggest inflation is denting public trust in central banks.

+Others said frontloading rate hikes would be reasonable and that the neutral rate, estimated to be around 1.5%, should be reached before the end of the year or the first quarter of 2023.

 Traders now price in around 67 basis points of rate hikes at the bank's Sept.
-8 policy meeting, meaning they fully price in a 50 basis-point move and a 67% chance of a 75 basis-point move.
+8 policy meeting, meaning they fully price in a 50 basis-point move and a 67% chance of a 75 basis-point move, Refinitiv data showed.

 That compares to a 24% chance of the larger move they priced on Friday, before a Reuters report that some policymakers wanted to discuss the bigger move pushed the odds up to 48%.

+"I think notably Schnabel was quite clear that ECB may force a recession with higher unemployment rates to follow to get inflation lower," said Piet Christiansen, chief analyst at Danske Bank in Copenhagen.

+"The ECB clearly looks with determination to frontload the hikes and this will linger on ahead of the September meeting," he added.

-As rate hike bets rose, Germany's two-year bond yield, sensitive to interest rate expectations, rose 16 basis points to 1.135%, the highest since June 22.
+As rate hike bets rose, Germany's two-year bond yield, sensitive to interest rate expectations, rose 18 basis points (bps) to 1.147%, the highest since June 21.
 DE2YT=RR

-10-year yields in Italy, among the biggest beneficiaries of ECB stimulus, jumped 18 bps to 3.87%, the highest since June 16, pushing the closely-watched spread to German peers to 236 bps, the highest in a month.
+10-year yields in Italy, among the biggest beneficiaries of ECB stimulus, jumped as much as 17 bps to 3.87%, the highest since June 16, pushing the closely-watched spread to German peers to 236 bps, the highest in a month.
 IT10YT=RR, DE10IT10=RR

+"The more resolute and front-loaded these rate hikes become in the wake of weaker growth, the closer we are likely get to the point where the ECB may have to consider if TPI has to be activated," said Rohan Khanna, strategist at UBS, referring to the ECB's Transmission Protection Instrument.

+Under the TPI, ECB will buy bonds from countries whose borrowing costs relative to Germany it sees as soaring through no fault of their own.

 (Reporting by Yoruk Bahceli; Editing by Dhara Ranasinghe)